BabylonJS/OldDocumentationSite/content/How_To/camera/WebVR_Helper.md

 This will start casting a ray from either the user's camera or controllers.
 Where this ray intersects a mesh in the scene, a small gaze mesh will be placed to indicate to the user what is currently selected.

+Please note the gaze controllers will simulate pointer events so `scene.onPointerObservable` will be raised when gaze is enabled.

 To filter which meshes the gaze can intersect with, the raySelectionPredicate can be used:

 ```javascript